IT Marketing Strategist at Ideamotive. Travel addict and remote work advocate.

 In 2021, the leadership of the United States in the field of artificial intelligence, robotics, information technology, and so on is little threatened, which means that anyone who wants to capitalize on the explosive growth of innovations can invest in relevant companies from Chicago since the city is open for investment.

 Nevertheless, if you still have any doubts or questions concerning the topic, feel free to contact highly experienced specialists from Ideamotive.
-We help startups manage and scale their development teams and provide top tech talent across all industries.
+We help startups manage and scale their development teams and provide top tech talent, including app developers in Chicago, across all industries.

 Michał is a digital marketing veteran with a growth hacking mindset and 10+ years of experience.
 His goal is building high-quality technological content, with particular emphasis on React and Ruby on Rails.
 Traveler, climber, remote work advocate.View all author posts